Nawaz can’t become Mandela: Imran

 Imran Khan said that the PML-N chief Shahbaz Sharif and his team considered government officials as their servants.
 He claimed that the previous PTI-led government in Khyber Pakhtunkhwa (KP) ensured fair distribution of power to bureaucracy.

-Imran Khan said the PTI believed in strengthening state institutions.
+Imran Khan said that PTI believed in strengthening state institutions.
 He assured the crowd that his party's government would uphold merit and professionalism in the government departments.

 About his austerity plan, Imran Khan said he would slash millions of expenses incurred on the Governor's House, Chief Minister's House and Prime Minister's House and spend the money on the welfare of the people.